ssanj/DistractionFreeHints/README.md

 ## Functionality

 One issue with `Distraction Free` mode in Sublime Text, is that it doesn't have a way to show the name of the current file you're working on.
-This can be disorienting when you are working across multiple files in full screen but haven on idea which one it is.
+This can be disorienting when you are working across multiple files in full screen but haven no idea which one it is.

 `DistractionFreeHints` provides a command to display the current file name.
 It automatically hides the hint after a given